Business - Associate in Applied Science (AAS) (1516)

 Yes!
 Although our program is designed to lead you directly into the workforce, there are opportunities available for you to transfer your credits to a four-year institution.
 Our program is designed so you may transfer to a wide variety of four-year colleges and universities with no loss of credit.
 However, each college has its own unique program.
 We encourage you to select a four-year school as soon as possible.
 This will allow you to learn the transfer college’s program requirements so you can take the proper classes at HACC.

 The complete program is available through the Harrisburg and Lancaster campuses, as well as through Virtual Learning.
 You may also complete the full program at the Gettysburg Campus by taking some courses through Virtual Learning.
-The General Business concentration may be completed at the Lebanon Campus by taking some courses through Virtual Learning.
+The General Business, Accounting and Management concentrations may be completed at the Lebanon Campus by taking some courses through Virtual Learning.
+These same concentrations can also be completed at the York Campus.

 Conveniently YOURS, you can apply anytime online.
 We offer classes in the spring, summer and fall terms.